hbmahida/CS-348-Group-Project-S25/README.md

    - Navigate to `http://127.0.0.1:5000/delete-all`
    - This removes all listings from the database

+###  Production Dataset Generation & Loading

+1. Raw Data Source

+To download the production dataset, go to https://insideairbnb.com/get-the-data/ and search for Toronto.

+- Download the Detailed Listings data from https://data.insideairbnb.com/canada/on/toronto/2025-06-09/data/listings.csv.gz (File name - listings.csv.gz)
+- Download the Reviews.csv file from https://data.insideairbnb.com/canada/on/toronto/2025-06-09/visualisations/reviews.csv (File name - reviews.csv)
+- Download the Neighbourhoods.csv file from https://data.insideairbnb.com/canada/on/toronto/2025-06-09/visualisations/neighbourhoods.csv (File name - neighbourhoods.csv)

+2. Transformation & Loading Script

+We provide a single ingestion module that reads those three CSVs, parses & validates every field, and bulk-loads into all six tables in the correct order:

+# From your repo root:
+python3 scripts/data_ingestion.py
+scripts/data_ingestion.py will:

+Check if Host & Listing tables are empty
+Read prod_data/listings.csv, reviews.csv, neighbourhoods.csv
+Parse dates, prices, booleans, percentages
+Insert into Host, Listing, Neighbourhood, ListingAmenity, Review, Availability using ON CONFLICT to avoid duplicates

+All of the features below have been implemented and tested for production dataset.

 ### Using Core Features

 #### 🔍 Search Listings